Roldbach/autoencoder_ct_3d_super_resolution/README.md

 as demonstration.

-## Train models on customised datasets
+## Train Models on Customised Datasets
 To train models on customised datasets:
 - Prepare the dataset loading file by following the instructions above.
 - Go to [train.py]('./train.py') and specify the following experiment settings: